How Many Workers to Ask? Adaptive Exploration for Collecting High Quality Labels: Scalable Gold HIT creation

 We use a simple algorithm which builds on~\cite{bandits-ucb1,BanditSurveys-colt13}.
 For each worker $i$, let $t_i$ be the number of performed HITs for which the algorithm has generated a gold HIT answer, and let $t^+_i$ be the number of those HITs where the worker's answer coincides with the gold HIT.
 If $t_i\geq 1$, we define this worker's index as

 Note that $\Index_i \leq 2$.
 For initialization, we set $\Index_i=2$.

-Now that we've defined $\Index_i$, the algorithm is very simple: \begin{itemize} \item At each time step, pick a worker with the highest index, breaking ties arbitrarily. \item For each HIT, use the unweighted stopping rule \eqref{eq:stopping-rule-unweighted-multiple} to decide whether to stop processing this HIT.
-Then the gold HIT answer is defined as the majority answer. \end{itemize} (If an exogenous reputation system is available, one can use the weighted stopping rules developed in Section~\ref{sec:weighted}.)
+Now that we've defined $\Index_i$, the algorithm is very simple: \begin{noindentlist2} \item At each time step, pick a worker with the highest index, breaking ties arbitrarily. \item For each HIT, use the unweighted stopping rule \eqref{eq:stopping-rule-unweighted-multiple} to decide whether to stop processing this HIT.
+Then the gold HIT answer is defined as the majority answer. \end{noindentlist2}

 {\ensuremath{\mathcal{D}_{\mathtt{qty}}}}